 The popularity of cruising is growing.
 Research conducted by the Association of British Travel Agents (ABTA) in 2018 revealed that 8% of respondents had booked a cruise in the previous 12 months, with 12% of UK holidaymakers planning on taking a cruise in the forthcoming year.

 And cruising is no longer the preserve of more mature travellers squandering their children’s inheritance.
 The average cruiser is 47 years old and the significant growth area is millennials (2017 Year in Review Cruise Lines International Association).
-The ABTA report suggests that older people (65 +) remain the demographic most likely to take a cruise, interest is growing amongst younger travellers.
+Although the ABTA report suggests that older people (65 +) remain the demographic most likely to take a cruise, interest is growing amongst younger travellers.

 Wealth and cruising no longer go hand in hand; 33% of those who had cruised in the past year had a household income below $80K.
 (2018 CLIA State of the Industry).